-The Term Facility will now bear interest at a fixed rate of 11.95% payable monthly and be subject to the same asset coverage and total debt to EBITDA financial covenants as the amended Credit Facility, as described above.
-Further, as a condition precedent to the Credit Facility amendment, the Intercreditor Agreement between the lender of the Term Facility and the syndicate of lenders for the Credit Facility has been concurrently amended (note 12(a)).
+The Term Facility now bears interest at a fixed rate of 11.95% payable monthly and is subject to the same asset coverage and total debt to EBITDA financial covenants as the amended Credit Facility, as described above.
+Further, as a condition precedent to the Credit Facility amendment, the Intercreditor Agreement between the lender of the Term Facility and the syndicate of lenders for the Credit Facility was concurrently amended (note 11(a)).